 If he had not done this, Odysseus knows that they would all still be together.
 In an attempt to find a silver lining, or some purpose to all the loss he has seen, he states that maybe it was for the best they were separated.
 This has allowed Telemachus to grow into any kind of man he wanted to be, and dream “blameless” dreams of freedom.

 About Joseph Brodsky

 Joseph Brodsky was born in Leningrad, Russia in May of 1940.
 He grew up in the city, which is now known as St. Petersburg.
 Both of his parents were employed, his father as a member of the Soviet Navy, from which he had to retire due to his Jewish heritage, and his mother as a bookkeeper.
 This same Jewish heritage caused Brodsky to struggle in school.
 He was looked down on by his peers and teachers.
 He would leave school at the age of 15.

 His education did not stop though, he continued to study on his own and taught himself Polish so he could read Polish literary works in their original form.
 He first began to write poetry in the 1950s and throughout the following two decades he struggled to find work and was often troubled by the government and media.

 In 1964, Brodsky was put on trial by the Soviet government for “social parasitism;” he was sentenced to five years’ hard labor.
 He was eventually released after a successful campaign by Soviet and Western artists and writers.
 It was soon after his release that he began to publish works abroad.
 His first volume of Russian language poems was released in 1965; it was quickly followed by the English translation.

-Throughout his literary life he published a number of other collection of poems as well as volumes of essays.
+Throughout his literary life, he published a number of other collections of poems as well as volumes of essays.
 In 1986 he won the Nobel Prize in Literature.
 The time that he spent at the labor camp never fully left him and he suffered from heart problems all his life.
 He died in 1996 from heart disease.